-Vicki Hanks Rogers
+Vicki Hanks Rodgers

-by Paul Heckmann, Executive Dir, Memories Inc.
+by Paul Heckmann, Executive Director, Memories Inc.

 Vicki: Oh yes, I worked at some rock and roll clubs like Sneaky Petes, Mother Blues, but primarily at Sneaky Petes there in Medallion Center.